nasseredine/udacity-dend-p1a/README.md

 ## Running the tests

 To check that the database was properly created you can run the cells in the `test.ipynb`.
-This Python Notebook connects to the local `sparkify` database using the `student ` use.
+This Python Notebook connects to the local `sparkify` database using the `student` user.
 It then displays the first 5 rows for each table.

 ## Example queries

-An [`example_queries.ipynb`](example_queries.ipynb) Python Notebook provides example queries with the expected output results.
+An [`example_queries.ipynb`](./example_queries.ipynb) Python Notebook provides example queries with the expected output results.